ESP LTD SCT-607 Baritone Review & Prices

 Diagram

 As a 7 strings, Solid Body guitar with HHX configuration and Active pickups, we'd recommend it for genres like Heavy Metal or similar.
 However, you can use almost any guitar for any genre.
-This is just the typical type of music for this kind of guitar.
+This is just the typical type of music for this particular one.

 Sound Score